ga-wdi-pvd/express-mongoose/readme.md

 ## Homework

-Visit the [WhenPresident repo](https://github.com/ga-wdi-exercises/whenpresident) for instructions.
+Visit the [WhenPresident repo wiki](https://github.com/ga-wdi-exercises/whenpresident/wiki/Homework) for instructions.

 If you get stuck, feel free to review the solution branch (express-mongoose-solution):